Dr Kelly and patient

 Hormone Replacement Therapy

-Many patients with pituitary adenomas will develop varying degrees of hypopituitarism (pituitary gland deficiency) either as a result of the tumor impact on the gland or sometimes as a result of surgery or other treatments.
+Many patients with pituitary tumors will develop varying degrees of hypopituitarism (pituitary gland deficiency) either as a result of the tumor impact on the gland or sometimes as a result of surgery or other treatments.
 While many patients can have some degree of gland recovery, many will ultimately require short-term or long-term hormone replacement therapy.
 Our highly experienced pituitary endocrinologists, Drs.
 Pejman Cohan and Katherine Araque can provide tailored hormone replacement therapy including for low testosterone, low estrogen, growth hormone deficiency, hypothyroidism, low cortisol (adrenal insufficiency) and diabetes insipidus (anti-diuretic hormone deficiency).

 For prolactinomas that are typically treated with medical therapy, we have highly experienced endocrinologists to provide this therapy.
 For patients with adenomas that cannot be completely treated with surgery and/or medical therapy, our experienced radiation oncologists experts can deliver focused radiosurgery or radiotherapy to tumors, halting their growth.